oliwierPosiakow/todoFirebase/README.md

 The app is created in React using React Router, Typescript and Hooks.
 Feel free to jump in and create Your todo list and let me know what do You think :)

-IMPORTANT: App is designed to work well on smartphones and small displays and it's it deired media screens.
+IMPORTANT: App is designed to work well on smartphones and small displays.